 Have you been diagnosed with celiac disease or have a gluten intolerance?
 If so, then you know that it can be quite difficult to find meals that are both healthy and delicious.

-It is also important to remember that the food choices we make impact our bodies and our health.
+It goes without saying that the food choices we make impact our bodies and our health.
 Avoiding gluten foods can be hard, but it is not impossible.

 Gluten-free cooking doesn’t mean that you can only eat the same old boring foods all the time.
-You can still enjoy some of the most popular dishes without worrying about cross-contamination.
+You can still enjoy many popular dishes without worrying about cross-contamination.
 Now more than ever, there are so many gluten-free alternatives available on the market today.

 If you’re gluten-free, it can be a challenge to find delicious and healthy dinner ideas that are also budget-friendly.
 I always have my go-to recipes in mind, but sometimes the ingredients aren’t as easy to come by as they should be.

 That’s why I decided to compile this list of 10 Gluten-Free Dinner Ideas for when you need something quick and simple.
-These meals will take just minutes to make and are sure to please your family.
+These meals will take just minutes to prepare and are sure to please even the fussiest eater.
 So let’s get started.

 This is a classic comfort food dish with a twist.
 It’s made with chicken, celery root, carrots, potatoes, cornmeal dumplings, butter, milk, and thyme.
 It’s easy to make and delicious.

 You can make this dish in one pot or use individual ramekins for serving.
-What makes it gluten-free is using cornmeal instead of wheat flour.
+And the magic, gluten-free swap?
+Using cornmeal instead of wheat flour.

 The recipe calls for 1 cup of fine cornmeal, but if you don’t have any on hand, just substitute regular cornmeal.
 This is a super yummy dish that you can serve up for the family, that everyone is going to enjoy eating.